ocaml/ocaml.org/data/tutorials/language/3ds_02_map.md

 After naming the newly-created module `StringMap`, OCaml's toplevel displays the module's signature.
-Since it contains a large number of functions, the output copied here is shortened for brevity (...).
+Since it contains a large number of functions, the output copied here is shortened for brevity `(...)`.

-This module doesn't define what the type of the _values_ in the map is.
-The type of values will be defined when we create our first map.
+This module doesn't define the values' type.
+It will be defined when we create our first map.

 ## Creating a Map

 The `StringMap` module has an `empty` value that has a type parameter `'a` in its type: `empty : 'a t`.

 This means that we can use `empty` to create new empty maps where the value is of any type.
 ```ocaml